nicklaus-dev/nicklaus-dev.github.io/_posts/2022-12-14-some-thoughts-about-backend-development.md

 - Clear and standardized interface document
 - Reasonable scheduling

-## Estimate Duplicated Processes and Code
+## Estimate Duplicated Processes and Codes

+- Use script to estimate duplicated processes
+- Use Code generation cli to estimate duplicated codes